 Answer: The best way to get a credit card with bad credit is to improve your credit score.
 If you have a bad credit score because of missed or late payments, then getting back on track with your payments will gradually rebuild your payment history and improve your credit score.
 Each late or missed payment disappears off your credit score after seven years, so the sooner you get back on track the sooner your credit score will recover.

 If you haven’t opted out of pre-screened credit offers, you may also be targeted through the mail with credit card offers for bad credit.

 Question: What’s the best Capital One® credit card for bad credit?

-Answer: Here is a secured credit card option, the Capital One® Secured Mastercard®, if approved you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness.
+Answer: In our opinion here is a secured credit card option, the Capital One® Secured Mastercard®, if approved you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness.

-The Capital One® Secured Mastercard® also has no foreign transaction fee.
+The Capital One® Secured Mastercard® also has no annual fee and no foreign transaction fees.